thomasdefise/OSCP_Resources/Enumeration/Network101.md

 - **-sC**: Script Scan
 - **-sV**: Probe open ports to determine service/version info
 - **-p**: Run only on those ports (eg: )
+- **-Pn**: Tells Nmap to skip the ping test and simply scan every target host provided.
+- **-r**: Nmap randomizes the port scan order by default to make detection slightly harder.
 - **-sY**: SCTP INIT/COOKIE-ECHO scans.
 SCTP sits alongside TCP and UDP.
 Intended to provide transport of telephony data over IP, the protocol duplicates many of the reliability features of Signaling System 7 (SS7), and underpins a larger protocol family known as SIGTRAN.
 SCTP is supported by operating systems including IBM AIX, Oracle Solaris, HP-UX, Linux, Cisco IOS, and VxWorks.

+By default, Nmap scans the **1000** most popular ports of each protocol it is asked to scan.
+You can specify the **-F** (fast) option to scan only the 100 most common ports in each protocol.
+You can specify the **--top-ports N** to specify an arbitrary number of ports to scan.

 If there are a lot of systems, you may need to use zenmap